-Campus Life offices are located in Coltrane (Dean's Office, Office of Housing and Residence Life, Office of Service and Leadership, Office of Policies, Procedures, and Student Conduct, Office of Student Services and Activities, Office of the Title IX Coordinator, and Office of Central Scheduling and Events Coordination); Stamey Wellness Center (Office of Safety, Security, and Risk Management, Office of Medical Services, Office of Counseling Services, and Office of the College Minister); and Myers Dining Hall (Office of Dining Services and Catering).
-Visit Campus Life at brevard.edu/ICS/Offices/Campus Life.
+Campus Life offices are located in Coltrane (Dean's Office, Office of Housing and Residence Life, Office of Student Success, Office of Service and Leadership, Office of Policies, Procedures, and Student Conduct, Office of Student Services and Activities, Office of the Title IX Coordinator, Office of Counseling Services, Office of the College Minister, Office for Career Exploration and Development, and Office of Central Scheduling and Events Coordination); Stamey Wellness Center (Office of Safety, Security, and Risk Management, Office of Medical Services); and Myers Dining Hall (Office of Dining Services and Catering).
+Visit Campus Life at brevard.edu/life-at-brevard/ & my.brevard.edu/ICS/Offices/Campus Life.

-- Counseling Services-Please visit Stamey Wellness Center for access to and information on Counseling Services, Mental Health Support, Mediation Services, Off-Campus Referrals, etc. - Dining Services-For more information on dining services, facilities, hours of operation, meal plans, etc., visit the Office of Campus Life and/or Office of Dining Services and Catering. - Housing and Residence Life-For more information on Room Assignments, Room Changes, Maintenance Requests, On/Off Campus Living Criteria, Housing Accommodations, Activities within Residence Halls, Keys/Access, Resident Advisors, etc., please visit the Office of Housing and Residence Life. - Medical/Health Services-Please visit Stamey Wellness Center for access to and information on Medical/Health Services and Support. - Multicultural Affairs and Service Initiatives-Please visit the Office of Service and Leadership for information on Multicultural Affairs (Diversity and Inclusion), Service Learning, Volunteer Opportunities, Leadership Scholarship Requirements, etc. - Student Engagement-For more information on Student Clubs and Organizations, Outdoor Recreation, Intramurals, Student Government, and Other Student Involvement Initiatives/Opportunities, please visit the Office of Student Services and Activites and/or Campus Life, generally. - Office for Career Exploration and Development (Career Services, Major Exploration, Study Abroad) (my.brevard.edu/ICS/Offices/Office for Career Exploration and Development) - Tutoring Services (my.brevard.edu/ICS/Offices/Academic_Enrichment_Center)
+- Counseling Services-Please visit Campus Life for access to and information on Counseling Services, Mental Health Support, Mediation Services, Off-Campus Referrals, etc. - Dining Services-For more information on dining services, facilities, hours of operation, meal plans, etc., visit the Office of Campus Life and/or Office of Dining Services and Catering. - Housing and Residence Life-For more information on Room Assignments, Room Changes, Maintenance Requests, On/Off Campus Living Criteria, Housing Accommodations, Activities within Residence Halls, Keys/Access, Resident Advisors, etc., please visit the Office of Housing and Residence Life. - Medical/Health Services-Please visit Stamey Wellness Center for access to and information on Medical/Health Services and Support. - Multicultural Affairs and Service Initiatives-Please visit the Office of Service and Leadership for information on Multicultural Affairs (Diversity and Inclusion), Service Learning, Volunteer Opportunities, Leadership Scholarship Requirements, etc. - Student Engagement-For more information on Student Clubs and Organizations, Outdoor Recreation, Intramurals, Student Government, and Other Student Involvement Initiatives/Opportunities, please visit the Office of Student Services and Activites and/or Campus Life, generally. - Office for Career Exploration and Development (Career Services, Major Exploration, Study Abroad) (my.brevard.edu/ICS/Offices/Office for Career Exploration and Development) - Tutoring Services (my.brevard.edu/ICS/Offices/Academic_Enrichment_Center)

-- Spiritual Life and Support-For information on spiritual life and support on and off campus, please visit the Office of the College Minister. - Campus Services-Please visit the Office of Campus Life for general administrative services, such as Parking, ID Services, Immunizations, Fine Appeals (other than Parking), etc. - Bookstore-For information on hours, products, and services, please visit www.brevardshop.com. - Campus Mailroom-Please visit the mailroom in the Coltrane building for information on mailboxes and services. - Student Conduct, Policies, and Procedures-For information on the Student Handbook, Campus Community Standards, Student Conduct, and General Policies/Procedures (non-academic), please visit the Office of Policies, Procedures, and Student Conduct. - Campus Security & Safety-For information on Emergency Response, Parking Enforcement and Appeals, Campus Vehicle Driver Certification, etc., please visit the Office of Safety, Security and Risk Management in the Stamey Wellness Center or the Patrol Room in the Jones Residence Hall basement. - Gender Discrimination & Harassment, Sexual Misconduct & Harassment, Stalking, and Intimate Partner Violence-For information, reporting, and/or support concerning discrimination, harassment, and/or other types of incidents that are based on gender, gender identity, and/or gender expression, or that are based on sex or are sexual in nature (including, but not limited, to sexual harassment, sexual assault, and sexual misconduct), or concerning stalking behavior or dating, domestic, or intimate partner violence, please visit or contact a Title IX Coordinator (Debbie D'Anna, Campus Life) or Deputy Title IX Coordinator (Michael Cohen, Campus Life).
-For related Campus Security, Counseling, or Medical/Health Services, please visit Stamey Wellness Center.
+- Spiritual Life and Support-For information on spiritual life and support on and off campus, please visit the Office of the College Minister. - Campus Services-Please visit the Office of Campus Life for general administrative services, such as Parking, ID Services, Immunizations, Fine Appeals (other than Parking), etc. - BC Outfitters/Bookstore-For information on hours and products, please visit BC Outfitters or Campus Life. - Campus Mailroom-Please visit the mailroom in the Coltrane building for information on mailboxes and services. - Student Conduct, Policies, and Procedures-For information on the Student Handbook, Campus Community Standards, Student Conduct, and General Policies/Procedures (non-academic), please visit the Office of Policies, Procedures, and Student Conduct. - Campus Security & Safety-For information on Emergency Response, Parking Enforcement and Appeals, Campus Vehicle Driver Certification, etc., please visit the Office of Safety, Security and Risk Management in the Stamey Wellness Center or the Patrol Room in the Tornado Alley (Coltrane). - Gender Discrimination & Harassment, Sexual Misconduct & Harassment, Stalking, and Intimate Partner Violence-For information, reporting, and/or support concerning discrimination, harassment, and/or other types of incidents that are based on gender, gender identity, and/or gender expression, or that are based on sex or are sexual in nature (including, but not limited, to sexual harassment, sexual assault, and sexual misconduct), or concerning stalking behavior or dating, domestic, or intimate partner violence, please visit or contact a Title IX Coordinator (Debbie D'Anna, located in Campus Life) or Deputy Title IX Coordinator (Michael Cohen, located in McLarty-Goodson).
+For related Counseling Services, please visit Campus Life in the Coltrane Building.
+For related Campus Security or Medical/Health Services, please visit Stamey Wellness Center.
 For related emergency or law enforcement assistance, please contact 911.